wgroeneveld/redzuurdesem/content/post/2012-07-26-miche-epeautre.md

 date: 2012-07-26T19:45:11+00:00
 url: /miche-epeautre/
 featured_image: /wp-content/uploads/2012/07/MG_6626.jpg
-categories:
+tags:
-  - learning
+  - miche
-  - recipes
+  - spelt
 ---
 This must be my most successful [miche][1] to date.
 There are so many recipes inspired by a _pain poilâne_ it&#8217;s hard to keep track of.
 Jeffrey Hamelman has one in his book BREAD, Peter Reinhart has one in his book Bread Baker&#8217;s Apprentice and in my most recent book I&#8217;ve seen a version from Daniel Leader in &#8220;[local breads][2]&#8220;.
 I wasn&#8217;t really looking for another miche style French _levain_ bread but wanted to try out different techniques I&#8217;ve found at The Fresh Loaf on **how to get moure sour** out of your sourdough.<figure id="attachment_345" style="width: 500px" class="wp-caption alignleft">